Fellows Curatorial Fellowship for American Curators

-Etant donnés offers grants to American curators wishing to conduct and deepen their research in contemporary art in France.
+International Deadline: Ongoing – Etant donnés offers grants to American curators wishing to conduct research on the French art scene.
 These grants are intended to expand the opportunities of American curators, to encourage in-depth explorations of French cultural resources, and to provide a forum for the exchange of ideas and knowledge among artists, professionals, researchers, and institutions.

 Candidates are encouraged to connect with art professionals and other researchers as well as with institutions, universities, art schools, or private and public archives in preparation for future exhibitions or collaborations.